maucejo/elsearticle/template/main.typ

 === Subfigures

-Below are @figa and @figb, which are part of @fig:typst.
+Below are Figs. @figa and @figb, which are part of Fig. @fig:typst.

 #subfigure(
 figure(image("images/typst-logo.svg"), caption: []), <figa>,